functionguyy/technical_art/C_tutorials/c_variables.md

 [modulo arithmetic overflow](https://embeddedgurus.com/stack-overflow/2009/08/a-tutorial-on-signed-and-unsigned-integers/#:~:text=To%20convert%20a%20signed%20integer%20to%20an%20unsigned,c%3B%20b%20%3D%20%28unsigned%20int%29a%3B%20c%20%3D%20%28int%29b%3B)

-## Character types
+### Character types

-A character type variable will store character constants and manipulate string literals. `char` is the keyword used to specify the character type.
+A character type variable will store character constants and manipulate string literals.
+In C, we use the keyword `char` to specify that a declaration is a character type.

 In this section, I will focus only on how `char` type variables store character constants because the discussion of how `char` type variables manipulate string